-The Next Froniter of the Amazon Vs. Walmart Showdown
+The Next Frontier of the Amazon Vs. Walmart Showdown

 Can you feel the tension?
 It's like a classic Spaghetti Western movie showdown.
 Watch as the tumbleweed blows by right in front of you.
 Who's the biggest and baddest when it comes ecommerce?
-The answer is still Amazon, but retail giant Walmart is making moves to lessen the distance between them and Amazon.The moves that Walmart is making are good solid strategic moves in order to set them on the right track to become a legitimate ecommerce competitor of Amazon.
+The answer is still Amazon, but retail giant Walmart is making moves to lessen the distance between them and Amazon.The moves that Walmart is making are solid strategies that set them on the right track to become a legitimate ecommerce competitor of Amazon.
 Still, they have a long way to go in order to change the perception of the common online consumer.
-However with this latest move, it seems that it could one day happen.
+However, with this latest move, it seems that it could one day happen.

-Walmart took probably it's largest strategic step to date with the aquisition of Jet.com, and ecommerce site that has been live been live for a little over a year — for $3 billion in cash, plus up to $300 million in shares for the founders and others at the company.
+Walmart took probably its largest strategic step to date with the acquisition of Jet.com, an ecommerce site that has been been live for a little over a year — for $3 billion in cash, plus up to $300 million in shares for the founders and others at the company.

-We came across the article title Confirmed: Walmart buys Jet.com for $3B in cash to fight Amazon by columnist ( Twitter @ingridlunden ).
+We came across the article title Confirmed: Walmart buys Jet.com for $3B in cash to fight Amazon by columnist Ingrid Lunden ( Twitter @ingridlunden ).

 It got us thinking.